andruby/jugglite/README.md

 Or install it yourself as:

-    $ gem install juglight
+    $ gem install juglite

 ## Usage

-Juglight comes with a binary.
+Juglite comes with a binary.
 This binary runs a thin server that listens on redis for application messages and passes it along to all connected clients.

 You can run the binary from any terminal
-`juglight`
+`juglite`

 TODO: Foreman & multiple processes